colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 ## round

-This function gives you a rounded version of a number, with the specified number of decimals:
+This formula gives you a rounded version of a number, with the specified number of decimals:

 ```deci live
 round(5.76543, 2)